lednesday/UOCIS322-P4/README.md

 ## Overview

-Reimplement the RUSA ACP controle time calculator with flask and ajax.
+Reimplements the RUSA ACP controle time calculator with flask and ajax.

 ### ACP controle times

+controle distances more than 20% over the brevet distance are not allowed controle distances in miles are converted to kilometers, truncated to the nearest integer controle distances in kilometers with precision more than ones are rounded to the nearest integer

 That's *"controle"* with an *e*, because it's French, although "control" is also accepted.
 Controls are points where a rider must obtain proof of passage, and control[e] times are the minimum and maximum times by which the rider must arrive at the location.